UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/week-04/NoSQLDB/source/NoSQL.rst

 3. Python object database:

   - Stores and retrieves arbitrary Python objects.
+    - Don't need to adapt your data model at all.
   - ZODB is the only robust maintained system (I know of)